DevOps in PowerShell automation

 If you work with PowerShell long enough, it is highly likely that you are already using such an artifact repository as PowerShell Gallery.
 It hosts most of the PowerShell modules as well as individual scripts that you might need for your automation.
 Technically, that repository is just a NuGet feed that contains NuGet packages.

 With Azure Artifacts, you can create your own private or public feed and publish the results of your build process as a reusable package.
-The NuGet task supports multiple options for working with NuGet packages so you can both create a package and publish it to an artifact’s feed, and basically create your own PowerShell repository.
+The NuGet task supports multiple options for working with NuGet packages, so you can both create a package and publish it to an artifact’s feed and basically create your own PowerShell repository.

 As you can see now, when working with PowerShell automation solutions, you can and should embrace the same DevOps practices as any other software development project would use.
 Doing so, you will find it much easier to promote DevOps in your team and organization.